 1983-1984 Wilkie Outlaws

-1983-84 Wilkie Outlaws – The 1983-84 Wilkie Outlaws are being inducted into the Saskatchewan Hockey Hall of Fame in the Team Category.
+The 1983-84 Wilkie Outlaws have been inducted into the Saskatchewan Hockey Hall of Fame in the Team Category.

 The 1983-84 championship team consisted of 19 talented players, 17 of which grew up and played their minor hockey in the Wilkie area.
 A unique aspect to the team’s success was the contributions of the Cey clan who made up a third of the team’s roster with six brothers – Gerry, Lester, Jamie, Roger, Harold and Joe who served as the team’s captain.

-The acknowledgments for the team and its players continued as several of the players were handed league awards.
-Mike Hallgrimson was named Rookie of the Year, while player/coach Dale Johnson was named Coach of the Year and three players were named to the all star team including goaltender Rob Griffiths, defenceman Lorne Nielsen and forward Joe Cey.Back to Inductees
+The acknowledgements for the team and its players continued as several of the players were handed league awards.
+Mike Hallgrimson was named Rookie of the Year, while player/coach Dale Johnson was named Coach of the Year and three players were named to the All-Star team including goaltender Rob Griffiths, defenceman Lorne Nielsen and forward Joe Cey.Back to Inductees